MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

       }
     }

 Within the `takePhoto` method we're creating an instance of `PhotoTakingHelper`.
-We're assigning that instance to the `photoTakingProperty` (which we'll create in a second).
+We're assigning that instance to the `photoTakingHelper` property (which we'll create in a second).

 As we know, the initializer of the `PhotoTakingHelper` takes two parameters: the View Controller on which the popup should be presented and the callback that should run as soon as a photo has been selected.